Days 10: Monday

 After that whole non-vegetarian veggie cheese debacle, I decided to do a bit of research into other foods that are commonly thought to be vegan.
 Turns out there are a few surprises.
 Here are some:

 1. Veggie Cheese Slices.
 This is the one that makes no sense to me: make sub-standard cheese slices out of soy flour and oil, then flavor it with a milk product.
 What the heck?
 If I was OK eating milk products, why wouldn't I just buy some real cheese?
 Perhaps these are aimed at lactose intolerant cheese lovers.
 Two problems with that: first, any kind of aged cheese has very little lactose in it.
 Secondly, the package clearly says "Veggie Slices" on it, not "Lactose-free" slices.
 It's marketed to vegans and thus the inclusion of a milk product is, to my mind, totally irresponsible at best and outright reprehensibly deceptive at worst.
-Check out the ingredients in Galaxy Nutritional Foods Veggie Slices.
+Find out more about Galaxy Foods Veggie Slices.

 To be fair, Galaxy Nutritional Foods also makes a 100% vegan cheese slice.
 Unfortunately, it crawled in at a very distant last place in our American cheese tasting.